Chapter 2 - Tests, loops and functions#

 Some additional remarks about for-loops:

-• In the first iteration of the for-loop, the index variable is assigned the first value in the range(start, end, increment).
+• In the first iteration of the for-loop, the index variable is assigned the first value in range(start, end, increment).
 From the second time onwards, Python automatically assigns to the variable the second value in the range etc. Unless specified otherwise, the start is by default 0 and the increment is by default 1.
-So range(end) will make your loop start at 0, with an increment of 1 until end is reached.
+So range(end) will make your loop start at 0, with an increment of 1 until end - 1 is reached.
 If you give two input arguments, Python will interpret it as range(start, end), with the default increment of 1.

 • The number of times a loop is executed, equals the number of values in the range.